Demand Management for Public Sector Operations: Application to Food Subsidies

 MIT

-Bio: Ali Aouad is an Assistant Professor of Operations Management at MIT Sloan, specializing in algorithm design under uncertainty and data-driven decision processes in areas covering choice modeling, the design and operations of digital marketplaces, as well as public sector and social operations.
-His work was recognized by several awards, including the 2024 POMS Analytics Research Challenge Prize, the 2022 Second Prize of INFORMS Junior Faculty Interest Group, and a selection for funding in the European Research Council’s 2022 Starting Grant.
+Bio: Ali Aouad is an Assistant Professor of Operations Management at MIT Sloan.
+His research studies the design of algorithms under uncertainty and decision processes to broadly match demand and supply in areas covering matching and market design, revenue management, and public sector operations.
+His work was recognized by several awards, including the 2024 POMS Analytics Research Challenge Prize, the 2022 INFORMS Second Prize of the Junior Faculty Interest Group, and a selection for funding in the European Research Council’s 2022 HORIZON Starting Grant.
+Before MIT, he was an Associate Professor at London Business School (UK) and an Applied Scientist at Uber Technologies (2018-2019), where we contributed to new matching and pricing technology and product innovations.
+Ali earned his PhD in Operations Research from MIT ORC in 2017.